-Freezing weather can do some serious damage to your home – especially your pipes.
-When pipes freeze, they can burst, and this can cause flooding in your home, and water damage that will cost you a small fortune in repairs.
-Should this happen, you’ll need to schedule a service appointment immediately.
-Take preventative measures and learn how to prevent pipes from freezing before harsh Winter weather hits.
-You’ll greatly reduce the risk of frozen pipes and other damage to your home.
-Read more about winterizing your home and vehicle, as well.
+Freezing weather can do some severe damage to your home – especially your pipes.
+When pipes freeze, they can burst, and this can cause flooding in your home and water damage that will cost you a small fortune in repairs.

-- INSULATE – Both hot and cold water pipes need to be insulated in the crawlspace under your home.
-Do this in the basement, attic and, if accessible, the exterior walls.
+Both hot and cold water pipes need to be insulated in the crawlspace in the attic or under your home.
 Use quick and easy snap-on foam insulation from your local hardware and home store.
 If the foam doesn’t fit snuggly, use duct tape to ensure that the entire pipe and each joint is totally covered.

-- DRIP – Allow your faucets to drip during freezing weather.
+Allow your faucets to drip during freezing weather.
+Use both hot water and cold water in the kitchen, bath, and laundry areas.
 The constant motion of water moving through them will help prevent icing and freezing.
-You’ll want to drip both hot and cold water through the faucets.

 If your cabinets in the kitchen and bathroom are located on exterior walls, open them, especially under the sinks.
 This lets the pipes feel the heat from inside your home.